 Your online privacy settings are often ignored and forgotten, but they can be important to hide certain personal information you don’t want everyone to see.
 Companies are constantly buying your information from social media services.
 Hackers and cybercriminals can use your personal information to target you or a friend.
-Below is a guide for managing your privacy across all popular social media services.
+Below is a guide for managing privacy across all popular social media services.

 Facebook Privacy Settings